DavidArno/SuccincT/README.md

 For details, see the [Serializing to JSON](https://github.com/DavidArno/SuccincT/wiki/JsonSerialization) wiki page.

 ### Current Release ###
-The current release of Succinc\<T\> is 2.3.0, which is available as a [nuget package that supports .NET 4+ and Windows 8+ appstore apps](https://www.nuget.org/packages/SuccincT/).
+The current release of Succinc\<T\> is v3.0.0, which is available as a [nuget package that supports .NET 4.5+, .NET Core v1.1+ and numerous other frameworks](https://www.nuget.org/packages/SuccincT/).

-This release also includes SuccincT.Json v2.3.0, which is available as a separate [nuget package that supports .NET 4+ and Windows 8+ appstore apps](https://www.nuget.org/packages/SuccincT.Json/).
+This release also includes SuccincT.Json v3.0.0, which is available as a separate [nuget package that supports .NET 4.5+, .NET Core v1.1+ and numerous other frameworks](https://www.nuget.org/packages/SuccincT.Json/).
 SuccincT.Json is dependent on Succinc\<T\>, so will pull that package in as part of the install.
-Also, please note that this nuget package is also dependent on the Newtonsoft.JSON v4.0.30319 nuget package.
+Also, please note that this nuget package is also dependent on the Newtonsoft.JSON v9.0+ nuget package.

-**WARNING**: Support for .NET Core has been temporarily dropped.
-Previously, the Succinc\<T\> nuget package was incorrectly using the .NET Core version of the dll for framework projects, which could cause runtime failures as it tried to link to v4.1 of `System.Runtime`.
-Experiments with .NET Core suggest it didn't work reliably with that technology either.
-So with v2.2, support for .NET Core was temporarily dropped.
-Hopefully with the v1 tooling released alongside VS2017, this feature will return in the next release.
+**IMPORTANT**
+This release includes some breaking changes.
+Please see [Breaking changes in v3.0.0](https://github.com/DavidArno/SuccincT/issues/35) for details.

 ### What's planned? ###
-The next release (barring bugs in v2.3.0, resulting in a bug-fix release) will be v3.0.0.
-This will include new features that take advantage of C#7 (hopefully in a backward compatible fashion).
+The next release is expected to be v3.1.0.
+Currently planned for this release is "recursive" pattern-matching support for `IEnumerable<T>`.
+In addition, unless JSON.Net itself introduces it first, Succinct.JSON will include better serialization support for tuples, which preserves the element names.

 ### Forking and Contributing ###
 If you wish to fork this repo and build it on your own machine, please refer to the [Branches page](docs/Branches.md) for details of the currently active branches.